-In the wake of the January 25th "Egyptian Revolution," this arts festival with 48 premier Middle Eastern and Western artists participating was particularly special, reinforcing the need to work together towards a better future.
+In the wake of the January 25, 2011 "Egyptian Revolution," this exhibition featuring 48 premier Middle Eastern and Western artists, reinforced the need to work together towards a better future.

-Prayer and contemplation inspired this exhibition/installation that travelled from Cairo, Egypt to Washington D.C. and on to New York City.
-48 noted artists of Christian, Muslim and Jewish backgrounds each painted a life-size fiberglass form in one of four poses of prayer.
+Prayer and contemplation inspired this exhibition/installation that travelled from Cairo, Egypt to Washington D.C. and New York City.
+48 premier artists of Christian, Muslim and Jewish backgrounds each painted a life-size fiberglass form in one of four poses of prayer.

-40 premier and emerging Egyptian, Middle Eastern and Western contemporary visual artists use a fiberglass sculpture of an Ankh (The Key of Life) to address,'the key' to the East and West living in a peaceful and harmonious world.
+40 premier and emerging Egyptian, Middle Eastern and Western contemporary visual artists used a fiberglass sculpture of an Ankh (The Key of Life) to address "the key" to the East and West living in a peaceful and harmonious world.
 This artistic endeavor with the Ankh at its heart is a powerful means to unite people of different religious and cultural backgrounds.

-A year on from the "Egyptian Revolution," this art exhibition and festival was about looking to the future and building on new friendships across borders involving 45 premier Arab and Western visual artists.
+A year after the 2011 "Egyptian Revolution," this art exhibition was about looking to the future and building on new friendships across borders involving 45 premier Arab and Western visual artists.

-Life-size fiberglass donkeys were painted or decorated by 45 prominent artists from the Middle East and West.
-They were first exhibited in and around Cairo, Egypt, as well as in London at the world renowned St Paul's Cathedral.
+Life-size fiberglass donkeys were painted or decorated by 45 noted artists from the Middle East and West.
+They were first exhibited throughout Cairo, Egypt, followed by in London at the world renowned St Paul's Cathedral.

-A ground-breaking interfaith traveling exhibition of original artwork by 47 premier Arab, Persian and Jewish artists of Christian, Muslim and Jewish faith backgrounds; 47 paintings on the theme of what we hold in common.
-The exhibition opened in Paris in February 2015 and is touring around Europe, showing in Cairo, Egypt and will continue across the United States until September 2016.
+A ground-breaking exhibition of original artwork by 47 premier Arab, Persian and Jewish artists of Christian, Muslim and Jewish faith backgrounds - 47 paintings on the theme of what we hold in common.
+The exhibition opened in Paris in February 2015, toured Europe, was showcased Cairo, Egypt and continued across the United States.